paragonie/paseto/docs/01-Protocol-Versions/README.md

     * Hash function: SHA384 as the hash function
     * Mask generation function: MGF1+SHA384
     * Public exponent: 65537
-* **`v1.seal`**: Asymmetric Encryption (Public-Key Encryption):
-  * 2048-bit RSA keys
-  * RSAES-OAEP with
-    * Hash function: SHA384 as the hash function
-    * Mask generation function: MGF1+SHA384
-    * Public exponent: 65537
-  * KEM+DEM approach:
-    1. Generate a random 32-byte key
-    2. Encrypt the output of step 1 with the RSA public key
-    3. Calculate HKDF-SHA384 of the output of step 2, using the output of step 1 (the random key) as the salt
-    4. Use the output of step3 as a key to perform symmetric encryption (i.e. AES-CTR + HMAC-SHA2)

 Version 1 implements the best possible RSA + AES + SHA2 ciphersuite.
 We only use OAEP and PSS for RSA encryption and RSA signatures (respectively), never PKCS1v1.5.